-Trade and other debtors are recognised initially Some of the grants received are subject at transaction price (including transaction to performance related conditions or time costs) unless a financing agreement exists, in periods.
-When these performance related or which case they are measured at amortised other conditions are met the deferred income costs less any provision for impairment. is released to income in the Statement of Financial Activities.
+Trade and other debtors are recognised initially at transaction price (including transaction costs) unless a financing agreement exists, in which case they are measured at amortised costs less any provision for impairment.

 A provision for impairment of trade debtors is established when there is objective evidence that the company will not be able to collect all amounts due according to the original terms of the agreement.